ccmoony/Stanford-CS224n/README.md

-# Stanford_CS224n
+# Stanford-CS224n
-Stanford CS224n for NLP
+Assignments of Stanford CS224n for NLP.